Summary

 Participants who meet any of the following inclusion criteria are eligible for enrollment into this cohort:

-1. Factor VIII or factor IX activity < 50%, without another explanation for low clotting factor other than congenital hemophilia or being a known carrier for congenital hemophilia; OR
+1. Factor VIII or factor IX activity <50%, without another explanation for low clotting factor other than congenital hemophilia or being a known carrier for congenital hemophilia; OR

-2. Being a known carrier for congenital hemophilia with a factor VIII or factor IX activity greater than or equal to 50% with or without a bleeding phenotype as indicated by an age-adjusted abnormal ISTH Bleeding Assessment Tool score; OR
+2. Carrier for congenital hemophilia with a factor VIII >=50% or factor IX activity >=50% with or without a bleeding phenotype as indicated by an ISTH Bleeding Assessment Tool score of ≥4 for adult males, ≥6 for adult females, or ≥3 for children younger than 18 years OR

-3. Known congenital hemophilia that have a factor level >50% after receiving vector; OR
+3. Known congenital hemophilia that have a factor level >50% after receiving vector, OR

 Exclusion Criteria: